Besides this resumé, I invite you to take look at the rest of my website as well. It is as much part of my resumé as anything here.

 Sicirec Group B.V.

-Initially as part of a team of two, but now by myself, I design and develop the software needed to automate a large part of our administration.
+Initially as part of a team of two, but later by myself, I designed and developed the software needed to automate a large part of our administration.
 This means a custumor relation management system, but also an extensive database system to automate the administration of investment funds.
-We use Ruby on Rails and Postgresql for this.
+We used Ruby on Rails and PostgreSQL for this.

-Besides the new database software, the legacy system, using DataPerfect, also needs to be maintained.
-This is minor as well as major maintanance.
+Besides the new database software, the legacy system, using DataPerfect, also needed to be maintained, minor as well as major maintanance.
 Because of this, I have the questionable honor of being a proficient DataPerfect administrator.

 Universitair Medisch Centrum Groningen

-Although usually they don't use first year students for practicum assistance, I was offered to assist at programming practicums.
-They were having a shortage, so they asked those people who were in their first year with the highest grades for programming whether they were interested.
-I declined, but later in my education (fourth year), I decided to do it after all, and I'm happy I did.
-Somehow, I liked helping those students learning to code.
+Although usually they don't use first year students for Lab assistants, I was offered to assist in programming classes.
+They were having a shortage, so they asked those people who were in their first year with the highest grades for programming if they were interested.
+I declined, but later in college (fourth year), I decided to do it after all, and I'm happy I did.
+I liked helping students learning to code.

 I have extensive experience with Linux systems.
 The first distribution I used was Slackware, back in 1998.
-Since then, I have installed and used Linux From Scratch, Coyote, Gentoo and Debian systems.
-Because of the years I ran (and still run) Slackware, Linux From Scratch and to some extent Gentoo, I am used to getting into the guts of the system and configure things manually.
+Since then, I have installed and used Linux From Scratch, Coyote, Gentoo, Archlinux, Debian, Ubuntu and Mint systems.
+Because of the years I ran Slackware, Linux From Scratch and to some extent Gentoo, I am used to getting into the guts of the system and configure things manually.
 Especially in the early days, maintaining a Linux system was quite different from what it is today.

-My Linux experience of course includes everything like Apache, Samba, SMTP/IMAP/POP software, Software RAID and most other frequently used server software.
-However, I also use Linux as desktop machine, so my experience isn't limited to server software.
+My Linux experience of course includes everything like Apache, Nginx, Samba, SMTP/IMAP/POP, Software and hardware RAID, but also hosting PHP/Django, Asterisk, central configuration management with Salt, and more Enterprise level aspects.
+Additionally, I also use Linux on the desktop, so my experience isn't limited to server software.

 In my years of working with Linux systems, I have written a great deal of scripts to automate processes, whether it's to help me automate backup processes, or support my lazy nature (because I can't be expected to do a certain action on multiple files by typing it twice).